Exact Many-body Quantum Dynamics in One-Dimensional Baths via Collective Spins

 Our method significantly reduces the Hilbert space, enabling exact simulations of many-body superradiance in much larger spin ensembles than previously possible, as shown in Fig.~\ref{fig:WGResults}.
 Transient many-body superradiance was first studied by Dicke~\cite{Dicke54, Haroche1982} in the fully permutationally symmetric limit (i.e., for $p=1$).
 In this simplest scenario, the dynamics involve a single collective jump operator -- either fully symmetric or antisymmetric, depending on the parity of $n$ -- and the system evolves due to consecutive quantum jumps between Dicke states starting from a fully inverted state.
-At around half excitation, the decay rate $R= \sum_{\nu} \Gamma_\nu \braket{\hat{\mathcal{O}}_\nu^\dagger \hat{\mathcal{O}}_\nu }$ scales as $\sim N^2\Gamma_\text{1D}$, resulting in a characteristic photon emission burst.
 The more general problem of many-body superradiant decay in spatially extended systems remains open and has recently attracted considerable interest~\cite{Masson22,Sierra22,Robicheaux21,Rubies22,Rubies23,Mok24}.
 Although superradiance has been demonstrated to exist in one-dimensional systems, calculations have so far been restricted to exact solutions with only a small number of spins~\cite{Cardenas23}, or to approximate treatments, such as those based on truncated Wigner methods, for larger spin ensembles~\cite{Schneeweiss24, Tebbenjohanns24}.
-Leveraging the superspin formalism developed here, we are now able to perform exact calculations of superradiant decay involving two jump operators for systems of $\sim 100$ qubits for $p=3$, as shown in Fig.~\ref{fig:WGResults}(a).
+Leveraging the superspin formalism, we are now able to perform exact calculations of superradiant decay involving two jump operators for systems of $\sim 120$ qubits for $p=3$, as shown in Fig.~\ref{fig:WGResults}(a).
+At around half excitation, we show that the decay rate $R= \sum_{\nu} \Gamma_\nu \braket{\hat{\mathcal{O}}_\nu^\dagger \hat{\mathcal{O}}_\nu }$ scales as $\sim N^2\Gamma_\text{1D}$, resulting in a characteristic photon emission burst.

 In the presence of two jump operators, the conventional picture of superradiance in terms of a large collective spin constrained to the surface of the Bloch sphere~\cite{Eberly71, Iemini24} breaks down, as shown in Fig.~\ref{fig:WGResults}(b) for $p>1$.
 To compute the total spin length, we define the total spin operator as $\hat{\mathbf{S}} = \hat{S}_x\hat{x} + \hat{S}_y\hat{y} + \hat{S}_z\hat{z}$, where